What factors are considered when you evaluate a student's application?

 300 Summit Street

 Course credit, not to exceed two per subject, may be granted.
 Students with IB scores of 5, 6, or 7 are eligible.
 An academic department may require students to submit additional information (copies of syllabi, exam questions, etc.), in the process of determining whether to grant credit and how much credit to grant.
 A maximum of one year’s credit (nine course credits) may be awarded.Return to top

 What is the application procedure for international students (non-U.S. citizens)?

 The application process for international students is slightly different.
 In addition to the submission of a completed application, international applicants should submit: two (2) teacher evaluations, a counselor or headmaster evaluation, and official secondary school transcripts.
-Those students whose first language is not English should submit the TOEFL or the IELTS, as well as one of the following: the SAT I, two SAT II subject tests, or an ACT.
+Those students whose first language is not English should submit the TOEFL or the IELTS.
 Learn more about applying as an international student.

 Return to top

 How much does it cost to attend Trinity?